Airtable/blocks/packages/sdk/test/airtable_interface_mocks/README.md

 -   implement all of the `trigger*` methods
 -   write more tests using this technique
--   extend the Block build process to allow developers to create a build which includes a `MockAirtableInterface` implementation of their own design
+-   extend the Block build process to allow developers to create a build which includes an `AbstractMockAirtableInterface` implementation of their own design
 -   design a higher-level API for Block developers to use, allowing them to elide details like table IDs, making their test code more concise and familiar